 Celebrate, Educate, Connect

-We challenge you to use your Instagram account to help change the world!
-The way we see it, every person who shares a slow fashion message on their account is helping to spread the fashion revolution.
+We challenge you to use your Instagram account to change the world!
+Every person who shares a slow fashion message on their account is helping to spread the fashion revolution.
 During our challenges we provide daily topics about slow fashion, and you join in by posting about them.
-Tag your posts #slowfashionchallenge so we can find each other.
+Tag your posts #slowfashionchallenge2022 so we can find each other.
 Follow the hashtag to join the worldwide conversation.
-We share participants’ posts on the @slowfashionchallenge account to elevate the discussion and to spread new ideas, share information, celebrate sustainable brands and organizations, and to connect the community.
+We share participants’ posts on the @slowfashionchallenge account to elevate the discussion and to spread new ideas, share information, celebrate sustainable brands and organizations, and to connect the community

 Slow Fashion is about buying less, choosing well, and making it last.

 - Slow down and appreciate what you have.